-Jess is also co-founder with mezzo-soprano, Joanna Harries of Song Path, a walking concert series, founded to promote walking and music-making in the context of mental health and raising funds for Mind UK.
+Jess is co-founder with mezzo-soprano, Joanna Harries, of SongPath, an initiative founded to promote walking and music-making in the context of mental health, by exploring the routes and roots of the local landscape.
 To this end, she is the recipient of the Royal Overseas League Roderick Lakin Memorial Scholarship.

-Opera highlights include two Royal Opera House workshops on new works by Datta/Glynn Maxwell and Philip Venables 4.48 Psychosis.
-Jess also covered the role of the Messenger and was a member of the ensemble in the Royal Opera House/Roundhouse production of Monteverdi Orfeo with director Michael Boyd and conductor Christopher Moulds and played the multi-part contralto role in Jack Furness’ production of Into the Little Hill for Shadwell Opera, and in the première of Alex Mills’s Dear Marie Stopes at the Tête-a-Tête Opera Festival.
+Her opera highlights include two Royal Opera House workshops on new works by Soumik Datta/Glynn Maxwell, and Philip Venables 4.48 Psychosis.
+Jess also covered the role of the Messenger and was a member of the ensemble in the ROH/Roundhouse production of Monteverdi Orfeo with director Michael Boyd and conductor Christopher Moulds, and played multi-part contralto roles in Jack Furness’ production of Into the Little Hill for Shadwell Opera, and in the première of Alex Mills’s Dear Marie Stopes at the Tête-a-Tête Opera Festival.

-On the concert platform appearances include Samson (Micah) with John Butt and the Dunedin Consort at the Händel-Festspiele Halle, Mass in B Minor at Wigmore Hall, Mozart Requiem at St Martin-in-the-Fields, Berlioz Roméo et Juliette at the Barbican and Salle Pleyel with the London Symphony Orchestra and Valery Gergiev, Andriessen De Staat at the Queen Elizabeth Hall with Simon Wills.
+On the concert platform appearances include Samson (Micah) with John Butt and the Dunedin Consort at the Händel-Festspiele Halle, Mass in B Minor at Wigmore Hall, Mozart Requiem at St Martin-in-the-Fields, Berlioz Roméo et Juliette at the Barbican and Salle Pleyel with the London Symphony Orchestra and Valery Gergiev, and Andriessen De Staat at the Queen Elizabeth Hall with Simon Wills.
 Jess is also an experienced ensemble singer with the Monteverdi Choir, The King’s Consort, Le Concert d’Astrée, Polyphony, the Gabrieli Consort and Philharmonia Voices.